 to access our TEACH Grant Fact Sheet and learn more about the required teaching service for this program.
 You can also visit the TEACH Grant Web site at www.teach-ats.ed.gov

 Tuition Equalization Grant (TEG) funds are available to Texas residents who are determined to have high financial need.
-The maximum award for 2011-12 is $3,518.
+The maximum award per year is $3,250.
 To be eligible for renewal of this grant, you must complete at least 24 credit hours per year and must maintain a minimum CGPA of 2.5.

 5th Year Accounting Scholarship